tachiyomiorg/website/src/help/contribution.md

 ## Translation
 <a href="https://hosted.weblate.org/engage/tachiyomi/?utm_source=widget"><img src="https://hosted.weblate.org/widgets/tachiyomi/-/svg-badge.svg" alt="Translation status"/></a>

 Want to help translate the app to your language?
-You can do easily help do so using a service we use called **Weblate**.
+You can easily help by utilizing a service we use called **Weblate**.

 Visit our translation project [here](https://hosted.weblate.org/projects/tachiyomi/strings/).